Vman45/dropbox-share-it/README.md

    In Thunar, just go to Edit menu, and then configure Custom Actions.

-2. Edit the script file and supply your Dropbox user id at the following variable:
+2. Edit the script file and supply your Dropbox user id (see below how to find out your Dropbox user id) at the following variable:

         DROPBOX_UID
 3. Edit the script file and supply your Dropbox base directory (if not default) at the following variable: